Kingsley31/container-infra/README.md

 # CONTAINER INFRA

-This is a framework for running containerized workloads without zero or less downtime using containerd and nerdctl.
+This is a framework for running containerized workloads with zero downtime using containerd and nerdctl.

 ## Steps

 ### Setup Nginx Server

 1. cd container-infra
-2. sudo ./nginx/run-nginx-proxy.sh
+2. sudo ./nginx/run-proxy.sh

 ### Deploy Yor Workload